enkelprifti98/metal-isometric-xepa/README.md

 ![windows-installation-storage-selection](/images/windows-installation-storage-selection.png)

-Once the installation has completed the VM will reboot into the operating system that was writted to the local server disk.
+Once the installation has completed the VM will reboot into the operating system that was written to the local server disk.

 ![windows-desktop](/images/windows-desktop.png)